iambrianle/blog/content/posts/blog-with-hugo.md

 # conclusion
 hugo is a perfect blog builder for tech geeks out there. if you're a beginners in coding, i suggest using wordpress to build you're blog. i'll cover wordpress in the future on [my blog](https://notbrian.me/)
-### i'd like to hear from you
-- how did you think of this post?
-- do you have any question?

-let me know in the comment!